Border control: Biosecurity

-In modern maritime law, biosecurity measures for arriving vessels centre around 'pratique', a licence from border control officials permitting a ship to enter port on assurance from the captain that the vessel is free from contagious disease.
+In modern maritime law, biosecurity measures for arriving vessels centre on 'pratique', a licence issued by border control officials permitting a ship to enter port, on the assurance of the captain that the vessel is free from contagious disease.
 The clearance granted is commonly referred to as 'free pratique'.
 A ship can signal a request for 'pratique' by flying a solid yellow square-shaped flag.
 This yellow flag is the Q flag in the set of international maritime signal flags.
 In the event that 'free pratique' is not granted, a vessel will be held in quarantine according to biosecurity rules prevailing at the port of entry until a border control officer inspects the vessel.
 During the COVID-19 pandemic, a controversy arose as to who granted pratique to the Ruby Princess.
 A related concept is the 'bill of health', a document issued by officials of a port of departure indicating to the officials of the port of arrival whether it is likely that the ship is carrying a contagious disease, either literally on board as fomites or via its crewmen or passengers.
 As defined in a consul's handbook from 1879:

 A bill of health is a document issued by the consul or the public authorities of the port which a ship sails from, descriptive of the health of the port at the time of the vessel's clearance.
 A clean bill of health certifies that at the date of its issue no infectious disease was known to exist either in the port or its neighbourhood.
 A suspected or touched bill of health reports that rumours were in circulation that an infectious disease had appeared but that the rumour had not been confirmed by any known cases.
 A foul bill of health or the absence of a clean bill of health implies that the place the vessel cleared from was infected with a contagious disease.
 The two latter cases would render the vessel liable to quarantine.

 Another category of biosecurity measures adopted by border control organisations is mandatory vaccination.
 As a result of the prevalence of Yellow Fever across much of the African continent, a significant portion of countries in the region require arriving passengers to present an International Certificate of Vaccination or Prophylaxis (Carte Jaune) certifying that they have received the Yellow Fever vaccine.
-A variety of other countries require travelers who have visited areas where Yellow Fever is endemic to present a certificate in order to clear border checkpoints as a means of preventing the spread of the disease.
-Prior to the emergence of COVID-19, Yellow Fever was the primary human disease subjected to de facto vaccine passport measures by border control authorities around the world.
-Similar measures are in place with regard to Polio and meningococcal meningitis in regions where those diseases are endemic and countries bordering those regions.
-Prior to the eradication of smallpox, similar Carte Jaune requirements were in force for that disease around the world.
+A variety of other countries require travelers who have visited areas where Yellow Fever is endemic to present a certificate to clear border checkpoints, as a means of preventing the spread of the disease.
+Before the emergence of COVID-19, Yellow Fever was the primary human disease subject to de facto vaccine passport measures by border control authorities worldwide.
+Similar measures are in place regarding Polio and meningococcal meningitis in regions where those diseases are endemic and in countries bordering those regions.
+Before the eradication of smallpox, similar Carte Jaune requirements were in force for that disease around the world.